SwiftExpat/Deputy/README.md

 Delphi IDE plugin created using TOTAL https://github.com/DelphiWorlds/TOTAL

-##License
+## License

-Deputy dual-licensed.
+Deputy is dual-licensed.
 You may choose to use it under the restrictions of the GPL v3 licence at no cost to you, or you may purchase a commercial license.

 ## Terminate Running Processes